mazurowski-lab/medical-image-similarity-metrics/README.md

 ### 2.2 Sensitivity to Image Transformations

 To evaluate the sensitivity of the distance metrics to image transformations (as in Sec.
 5.4 of our [paper](https://arxiv.org/abs/2412.01496)), you can use the `transform_images.py` script.
 This script applies a set of transformations to a folder of images `$IMAGE_FOLDER` and saves the transformed images in separate folders.
-The transformations include Gaussian blur and sharpness adjustment with different parameters (kernel sizes of 5 and 9, and sharpness factors of 0, 0.5 and 2, respectively), as well as RandomMotion from [TorchIO](https://github.com/TorchIO-project/torchio) with `degrees` and `translation` both ranging in [2,5,10].
+The transformations include Gaussian blur and sharpness adjustment with different parameters (kernel sizes of 5 and 9, and sharpness factors of 0, 0.5 and 2, respectively).
 The script can be run with the following command:

 ```bash
 python3 transform_images.py $IMAGE_FOLDER